PATEL-AMEE/chapo-bot-backend/README.md

 * GPT fallback logic is clarified in the pipeline and usage.
 * Shopping list/intent keyword fallback and all new features are properly described.
 * Bugfix notes and best-practices are mentioned for contributors.
-* File list and project architecture reflect your actual codebase.
+* File list and project architecture reflect  actual codebase.

 ---